Five picture-perfect picnic destinations

 Iconic spot: The Champs de Mars

-Grab a baguette, some Camembert and a bottle of Bordeaux before heading to this lush, green space beneath one of the most iconic buildings in the world.
+Grab a baguette, some Camembert and a bottle of Bordeaux before heading to this lush, green space beneath one of the most iconic landmarks in the world.
 The Champs de Mars sits in front of the Eiffel Tower, making it the ultimate spot for a romantic sojourn – particularly in the evening when the famous structure is stunningly illuminated.
 Since it’s a popular destination that can become busy, try visiting on a weekday when it’s less crowded and you’ll have more room to take in the superbe view.

 Alternative spot: Pièce d’Eau des Suisses in Versailles Park